 Back on the road.
 While approaching Cue, at the end of dirt Cue-Wondinong Road we saw an interesting sign, urging all vehicles to stop and brush off wheels.
 For the record, we couldn’t find the reason why needed to dust off wheels, but we followed the rule 😊.

-Lake Nallan was our first stop on the way to Karijini from Perth.
-It is 20km north of Cue, just off Great Northern Highway.
+Lake Nallan is a seasonal lake, 20km north of Cue, just off Great Northern Highway, in Midwest, WA.
 It is a basic free camp site with no amenities but beautiful view of the lake.
 Being close to the road, it is popular too.

-There were around 10-12 families camping there when we arrived around 6pm or so, but it is big enough to find a secluded place for yourself.
+There were around 10-12 families camping there when we arrived around 6pm or so in September, but it is big enough to find a secluded place for yourself.
 While some of the nice places with the fire pits already erected by some previous campers were occupied, we drove further and found a place for ourselves (even if it meant that we had to prepare our own fire pit 😊).

 Preparing our own fire pit